We take a scientific look at the vegan oil free diet and answer the question everyone is wondering: is vegetable oil bad for you?

 You may or may not have heard about the hot new fad diet trend on the scene – the vegan oil free diet.
 This diet trend has become increasingly popular among members of the vegan community and has even been recommended by some plant-based doctors as a way to combat chronic disease.
 As the name implies, the vegan oil free diet is a predominately plant-based diet that does not include any added oils of any form.
 The so-called benefits of completely eliminating oil from the diet stem from claims that oil is too high in calories, has no nutritional value, is harmful to one’s health and avoiding oils may actually reverse chronic disease.
-So, we did what we always do here at Abbey’s Kitchen and took a deep dive into the research to answer the question: is the vegan oil free diet beneficial for health or just another extreme?
+So, we did what we always do here at Abbey’s Kitchen and took a deep dive into the research to answer the questions: is the vegan oil free diet beneficial for health or just another extreme?
+And, is vegetable oil bad for you?

 What Do We Know About Dietary Fat?